-- A data dictionary is available to explain the meaning of data elements, their origin, format and relationships - ✓ Information is available about the primary data sources and methods of data collection (e.g. instruments, forms, instructions). - Information is available to help users evaluate the accuracy of the data and any level of error - ✓ Information is available to explain concepts, help users correctly interpret the data and understand how it can be used - ✓ Information is available to explain ambiguous or technical terms used in the data - i Find out more about the data dictionary from the Custodian (contact details below). - i Find out more about the primary data sources and methods of data collection from the Custodian (contact details below). - i Find out more about concepts used in this dataset and how to understand or interpret the data from the Custodian (contact details below). - i Find out more about ambiguous or technical terms used in the data from the Custodian (contact details below).
+- ✓ Information is available about the primary data sources and methods of data collection (e.g. instruments, forms, instructions). - ✓ Information is available to help users evaluate the accuracy of the data and any level of error - ✓ Information is available to explain concepts, help users correctly interpret the data and understand how it can be used - ✓ Information is available to explain ambiguous or technical terms used in the data - X A data dictionary is available to explain the meaning of data elements, their origin, format and relationships - ${f i}$ Find out more about the data dictionary from the Custodian (contact details below). - i Find out more about the primary data sources and methods of data collection from the Custodian (contact details below). - i Find out more about concepts used in this dataset and how to understand or interpret the data from the Custodian (contact details below). - ${\bf i} \ \ {\sf Find\ out\ more\ about\ ambiguous\ or\ technical\ terms\ used\ in\ the\ data\ from\ the\ Custodian\ (contact\ details\ below).}$